 - Spices (salt, pepper, chili powder) – adjust the chili powder to your preference of spice

-Making the Apple Butter BBQ Sauce
+How to Make Apple Butter BBQ Sauce

 Finely dice your onion and mince your garlic.
 Keep in mind, the size you cut them to will be the size they are in your barbecue sauce.